Planning Your Visit to Lanterns

 Some limited parking is available across from the park's front gates on Denny Road.
 However, this space fills up fast!
 Parking across the street from the park costs $10 per car.

 We strongly recommend that you park for free in the The Promenade at Chenal's back parking lot behind the courtyard.
-From there take our free parking shuttles to Wildwood's front gate, just 5 minutes away.
+From there, take our free parking shuttles to Wildwood's front gate, just 5 minutes away.
 See parking map below.

 The main entrance for the Promenade at Chenal is located at 17711 Chenal Parkway, and the back lot is accessible from both Rahling Rd. and St. Vincent Way on either side of the shopping center.

-Getting Around the Park at Lanterns 2024
+Getting Around the Park at Lanterns 2025

 Experiencing Lanterns often requires significant amounts of walking.
 Please wear comfortable shoes, and feel free to bring along strollers or wagons for children if needed.
 Be aware that some terrain in the park is rocky and uneven, and there are some hills.